 Ecstatic!
 That’s what I was when I arrived in Shellman Bluff, Georgia.
 Nancy and John could not have been more gracious.
-Four days on the Georgia coast, with the river just behind. c, looking out at the panoramic wetland.
+Four days on the Georgia coast, with the river just behind, looking out at the panoramic wetland.

-Nancy and John are c, who have more recently begun photographing butterflies.
-They said that they would do all that they could to find us Little Metalmarks, Easter Pygmy blues, Great Southern whites, Salt Marsh Skippers and more.
+Nancy and John are birders, who have more recently begun photographing butterflies.
+They said that they would do all that they could to find us Little Metalmarks, Eastern Pygmy blues, Great Southern whites, Salt Marsh Skippers and more.
 Both have eagle-eyes, and both could not have been more gracious, spotting for me, and giving me first dibs.

 My first introduction to Little Metalmarks, I had to pause and just amaze at how tiny they were.
 Tiny and nectaring on tiny yellow blooms.
 How tiny?
 Very tiny.
 Wingspan of less than ¾ of an inch.
 That buzzed me, for it explained why most of the images of this butterfly that I had ever seen weren’t prize winners.